Old Swan Hotel: History

 Hospitality has been available on the site since at least 1777, originally it was the 'Swan Inn" in Low Harrogate separate from the settlement of High Harrogate.

-In the late nineteenth century, it was extensively redeveloped by the "Harrogate Hydropathic Company" as a fashionable spa hotel and included Turkish baths.
-Its name was "The Harrogate Hydro" or as the locals called it "The Hydro".
+In the late nineteenth century, it was extensively redeveloped by the "Harrogate Hydropathic Company" as a fashionable spa hotel and included Victorian Turkish baths.
+Its name was "Swan Hydropathic Hotel" or as the locals called it "The Hydro".
 It had its own farm on Penny Pot Lane to provide for the kitchens.

 It was the first building in Harrogate to have electric light.
 A vertical steam engine drove a DC generator and also the hotel laundry.
 The steam engine was re-activated to drive the laundry by Jack Gill of John Redfearn's garage at the hotel in the 1950s until electric motors took over.
 The fuel was coke from Harrogate Gas Works.

 In 1939 the hotel was requisitioned at 48 hours' notice by the Ministry of Aircraft Production and cables were laid to a new telephone exchange in the Library Restaurant.
 Power cables were laid directly from the hotel to the corporation power station beside Jenny Plain passing in a straight line through every private property on the way.
 It was attacked by an enemy aircraft in 1943 but only the house at the end of Swan Road by Ripon Road was destroyed.